redhat-openstack/ansible-nfv/docs/tripleo/post_install/openstack_tasks.md

 - 'enable_dhcp' - Set the dhcp state.
 Default is - enabled.
 Not required.
 - 'gateway_ip' - Define specific gateway ip address if needed.
 Default is the first ip of the pool.
 Not required.
 - 'router_name' - The name of the router.
 Required.
+- 'shared' - Define whether this network is shared or not.
+Not required.
 ```
 networks:
   - name: public